I Don't Wanna (Aaliyah song): Background

-Release
+Release and promotion

 "I Don't Wanna" was released as the fourth single from Next Friday by Blackground Records and Priority Records.
 It was serviced to rhythmic contemporary and urban contemporary radio stations in the United States in January 2000.
 The song was later released as a double A-side single with "Come Back in One Piece" as the second single from Romeo Must Die by Virgin Records.
+While speaking with Billboard Blackground Records VP Jomo Hankerson mentioned that "I Don't Wanna" was cross-promoted on two movie soundtracks intentionally.
+He stated, "The intent was to have it as a setup record for Aaliyah, and it is working for everyone".